Yerachmiel-Feltzman/Yerachmiel-Feltzman/README.md

 - Hi, I’m @Yerachmiel-Feltzman
-- I’m interested in Data Enginering and Code best practices, as: data modeling, data quality, monitoring, big data processing (stream and batch), data lineage, code desing, data architecture, so on and so for.
+- I’m interested in Data Enginering and clean code best practices, as: data modeling, data quality, monitoring, big data processing (stream and batch), data lineage, data architecture code design, modular code, tdd, so on and so forth.
 - I’m currently learning more on data modeling, data pipeline end-to-end tests and data quality.
 - I am reachable through LinkedIn on linkedin.com/in/yerachmielfeltzman.
 - My favorite quote (from one of my tech leads): `Write your code as if you’re going to delete production`